Goosis/2048-Game/README.md

     return mas, delta
 ```

-_Image Placeholder: Insert a screenshot or animation showing tiles moving and merging._

 #### Random Tile Placement
 After each move, a new tile (2 or 4) is added to the grid at a random empty position.